Augmenta-tech/AugmentaUnity-Demo/README.md

 - Download zip and unzip this project in `*ProjectFolder*`.
 - Download zip and unzip [Augmenta Unity](https://github.com/Theoriz/AugmentaUnity/tree/V2-Minimalist) in `*ProjectFolder*/Assets/Plugins/Augmenta/`.

-Usage
+How to use
 -------------------------------------

-To start developping your application you need Augmenta data, for this use our [Augmenta simulator](https://github.com/Theoriz/Augmenta-simulator/releases), download and launch it.
+To start developping your application you probably need Augmenta data.
+If you do not have an Augmenta node ready, you can use our [Augmenta simulator](https://github.com/Theoriz/Augmenta-simulator/releases).

 - Open your Unity scene.

-- Drop the Augmenta prefab in it.
+- Drop the Augmenta prefab (from Assets/Plugins/Augmenta/Prefabs) in it.

-- Set the input port in the AugmentaManager script to your protocol port.
+- Set the input port in the AugmentaManager script of the Augmenta prefab to your protocol port.

 - Run the scene.